modgethanc/ttbp/README.md

 ### contributing

+please check out my contributor guidelines on github if you'd like to get involved with development!

+if you find any bugs or strange behavior, please message me locally on tildemail or open a github issue and i'll get back to you as soon as i can.

 if you're interested in helping with the code, please drop me some tildemail!

-unsolicited pull requests for bug-swatting are greatly appreciated.